jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 <img src="assets/multi.png" width="300"/>
 </div>

-The input state on the left-hand side is $\ket{xy}=\ket{x}\otimes\ket{y}$ and the output state on the right-hand side is $\ket{\phi}$.
-The qubit on the left side of a tensor product is refered to as the *most-significant* qubit, even if the qubits are not used to encode a number.
-This document assumes that the most-significant qubit is drawn as the upper one in the diagram, so tensor products are applied going *down* the diagram.
+The input state on the left-hand side is $\ket{xy}=\ket{x}\otimes\ket{y}$ and the output state on the right-hand side is $\ket{\psi}$.
+The qubit on the left side of a tensor product is refered to as the *most-significant* qubit.
+The circuits in this document are drawn with the most-signifiant qubit at the top, so tensor products are applied in a downward direction.

 The quantum gates in the circuit simply represent quantum operations that are applied to the qubits.
 There is no implication that the gates are physical entities.
 In fact, the gates are often just quantum operations applied in-place to a fixed set of qubits.
 The inputs and outputs of the gates are not physical ports but simply the *before* and *after* states of the same qubits.

 #### Composing Circuits

-A sequence of operations from left to right are combined by matrix multiplication, whereas operations on different qubits are combined by tensor multiplication.
+A sequence of operations can be combined by matrix multiplication, whereas operations on different qubits are combined by tensor multiplication.

 The following example shows the series composition of two one-qubit gates: